Illegal Dumping Prevention

 This stream is for councils, groups of councils and state government public land managers that would like to develop a strong business case for sustained internal investment in illegal dumping prevention.
 We strongly encourage applicants with prior experience in running illegal dumping projects to consider this stream.
 Funding of up to $10,000 per entity is available.

 This stream is intended for entities with expertise in managing illegal dumping.
-They will need to demonstrate they have a baseline and understanding of their illegal dumping problem.
+They will need to demonstrate they have a baseline and good understanding of their illegal dumping problem.

 This stream will not cover clean-up or illegal dumping prevention activities.